Beyonce brings Lebanese dancers Mayyas and daughter Blue Ivy on stage to wow Dubai

 Bey made it clear she was using the show as an opportunity to tread long-forgotten ground, going into 2006 song Flaws and All, a song she said she had not performed live for more than a decade.

-Dressed in red sequins to match the dancers and platform Converse trainers, the Grammy-winner looked at ease next to her mum, who was clearly bursting with pride.
+Dressed in red sequins to match the dancers and platform Converse trainers, the Grammy-winner looked at ease next to her mother, who was clearly bursting with pride.

 “Give it up for my baby,” she proclaimed, sending the crowd wild.

-During the first (of three) outfit changes, Lebanese dancer troupe Mayyas appeared on stage, dressed in sequin hareem pants and elongated gloves, impressing with their signature immaculately-timed belly-dance-inspired routine.
+During the first of three outfit changes, Mayyas appeared on stage dressed in sequin harem pants and elongated gloves, impressing with their signature immaculately timed belly dance-inspired routine.

-In a major coupe for the 36-strong all-female dance troupe, they appeared on stage several times during the show, creating mesmerising visuals as they shrouded Beyonce with serpent-esque sequences, most notably during Beautiful Liar, her hit duet with Shakira.
+In a major coup for the 36-strong all-female dance troupe, they appeared on stage several times during the show, creating mesmerising visuals as they shrouded Beyonce with serpent-like sequences, most notably during Beautiful Liar, her hit duet with Shakira.

-They also stood proud behind the star during Bigger, her song for the live remake of Disney’s The Lion King.
+They also stood proudly behind the star during Bigger, her song for the live remake of Disney’s The Lion King.

-Bey performed several hits from her 2020 album Black is King, including Spirit, giving herself a moment to honour it live before heading straight into the Renaissance hits that have been all over TikTok since the album’s release.
+Bey performed several hits from Black is King, including Spirit, giving herself a moment to honour the 2020 album live before the Renaissance hits that have been all over TikTok since the new album’s release become setlist priority.

-Of course, she also knew she needed to deliver a few crowd pleasers, and she did, courtesy of Crazy in Love, which she entered into following the third outfit change of the evening.
+She also knew she needed to deliver a few crowd-pleasers, and she did, courtesy of Crazy in Love, which she entered into following the third outfit change of the evening.

 From Countdown to Naughty Girl, she delivered on chart toppers, before walking through the centre of the hotel’s impressive Skyblaze fountain for the grand finale.